Fortress-Blast/Fortress-Blast-Maps/README.md

 8. If you want to order the coordinates in your .json file, use the 3D view to fly around the map and click on the small box (info_null) underneath each info_powerup_spawn you placed (do not select the powerups).
 If you are not concerned about order, select **Map > Entity Report...** in the topbar, and check the box that says **By class**, typing `INFO_NULL` into the box beneath it, and clicking on each entry one by one.
 9. As you click through each info_null, you will see a string in the bottom-right corner of Hammer that reads something like `0w 0l 0h @(0, 0, 0)`.
 The three values in the brackets are the X, Y and Z coordinates for that powerup.
 Add a new line inbetween the curly brackets of the .json for each info_null, specifying their order and coordinates like so: `"5-x": "123.0", "5-y": "-1337.0", "5-z": "0.0",` (Do not include a comma at the end if it is the last powerup).
 10. If the map has symmetry, add `"flipx": false, "flipy": false, "centerx": "0.0", "centery": "0.0",` before all the coordinates.
 Set the X and Y coordinates of the center of the map, and specify whether the map should flip by X or Y (mirror) or both (rotational).

+If you like your JSON work, feel free to send a pull request.
+One of our 24/7 full-time trainees will review it!